 - and finding support groups.

 Failing to deal with caregiver stress can and will eventually lead to burnout.
-Once you reach this stage, taking care of your loved one is no longer healthy for you or them.
+Consequently, once you reach this stage, taking care of your loved one is no longer healthy for you or them.

 Signs of Caregiver Burnout